Updated: 15 May 2019

 Although a federal monarchy, the ambition and progressive vision of its ruling family are what led to this country's impressive development.
 It is not uncommon to hear of new world records being created every day here, and a trip to the UAE would be incomplete without visiting at least a few of the most impressive record holding attractions and sites.

-Here's a quick guide to how you can experience 15 world records, in less than 96 hours!
+Here's a quick guide to how you can experience 15 world records world records in the UAE, in less than 96 hours!

 #1 World's largest gold ring at the Gold Souq

 Located in the old part of Dubai (Deira), Gold Souk is near the creek, across from Bastakiya, a place which stands in stark contrast to the high-rise modern buildings of the spectacularly stylish skyline of this world-famous tourist destination.
 This part of the city is fascinating not only because of the small and winding streets that take you into a completely different world altogether but also because of the numerous historical structures and 'souqs' here.
 Of particular interest is the Gold Souq, which has hundreds of shops located on both sides of the walking path, displaying glittery gold jewelry.
 As you enter the souq, you will see Kanz Jewellers to your right, displaying the largest gold ring in the world, weighing 64 kgs!
 This piece of jewelry is absolutely mesmerizing due to its huge size and many smaller replicas are available at the shop to be bought.
-Don't be surprised by the crowds flocking the shop's glass window display - this is one the most popular tourist attractions in Dubai!
+Don't be surprised by the crowds flocking the shop's glass window display - this is one the most popular tourist attractions in Dubai and one of the few long-standing world records in the UAE!

 How to get there: Take the metro (green line) to Al Ghubaiba Metro Station and walk for 5-minutes towards the Bur Dubai Abra Station.
 You can take an abra for Dh.
 1 across the creek to the Spice and Gold Souqs.
 Alternatively, you can also take the Big Bus Hop-on Hop-off tour (Red Route) which includes a trip to this area.